Follow this simple 5-step process and display your securities on the Luxembourg Green Exchange.

-Before applying to join LGX, an issuer must first list his security on one of LuxSE's markets: the EU-regulated Luxembourg Market ("LuxSE") or the exchange-regulated Euro MTF market.
+In order to apply to join LGX, an issuer must first list their security on one of LuxSE's markets: the EU-regulated Bourse de Luxembourg market or the exchange-regulated Euro MTF market.

-Only the issuer is responsible for signing this application form.
+The issuer is solely responsible for signing this application form.
 The issuer cannot give power of attorney to the listing agent or any other intermediary.

-Once you’ve declared your security green, the next step is to provide information about where proceeds from your security will be allocated.
+Once you’ve declared your security green, social or sustainable, the next step is to provide information about where proceeds from your security will be allocated.

-An issuer must clearly disclose the green nature of the use of proceeds into 100% financing or refinancing of green projects, social projects or a blend of both in accordance with the Green Bond Principles (GBP) and Climate Bonds Initiative's eligibility taxonomy and the ICMA Guidance for Issuers of Social Bonds.
+An issuer must clearly disclose the nature of the use of proceeds into 100% financing or refinancing of green projects, social projects or a blend of both in accordance with the Green Bond Principles and/or the Climate Bonds Initiative's eligibility taxonomy and the ICMA Guidance for Issuers of Social Bonds.

 To ensure that proceeds are independently verified, we ask that issuers provide an external review of the security from a third-party expert before applying to join LGX.

 An external review can be provided in one or more of the following forms: